 We recommend being selective with your shipping options to avoid overwhelming customers and speed up the checkout process.

 Tip: We recommend communicating your processing time to your customers.
 If you don't process orders daily, or multiple times throughout the day, including a note about average process time will help set your shoppers' expectations.

 Next enter a Markup percentage and shipping zip code.

-- Markup - Enter a percentage markup to charge more than the estimated cost.
+- Markup - Enter a percentage or amount markup to charge more than the estimated cost.
 This is a useful way to cover the price of packaging, time spent shipping, or other additional costs.

 - Ship from zip code - Enter the zip code for your shipping origin.
 If you ship products from your home or store location, this should be your zip code.

 Note: USPS offers discounted rates for merchants who print their own labels.
 For more information on Online Pricing, visit USPS Carrier Calculated shipping.

 You can enable standard carrier containers or add your own custom containers.
 Some services aren't compatible with standard containers, so check the provider-specific guide for further information.

 At checkout, each product's dimensions helps group the order into the fewest containers.
 This gives your customers the best rates.

 Note: Since customers may purchase multiple items, it's important to set containers larger than your product dimensions.
 If your containers are set to accommodate one item each, this packages large orders in multiple containers and significantly increases shipping costs.